Low-Impact & Low-Cost Gift Ideas

 Ready-Made Mixes

-If you’d like something a little less labor-intensive, you could give mixes for making scones, muffins, soups or pancakes.
-King Arthur Flour in Vermont, a respected resource for home and professional bakers, is offeringfree shipping on Cyber Monday (Nov.
-30) on their gift baskets.
+If you’d like something a little less labor-intensive, you could give mixes for making scones, muffins, soups, or pancakes.
+King Arthur Flour in Vermont, a respected resource for home and professional bakers, has an assortment of baking mixes (and pretty packages if you want to make them up yourself).

 Gourmet Food & Organic Produce